arabellas-craft/arabellas-craft.github.io/free-tarot-spreads.md

 This is a collection of {{ total_spreads }} free spread layouts organized by situation.
 There are simple 3-card layouts for daily use, seasonal spreads tied to the Celtic calendar, shadow work spreads for deeper self-examination, and spreads for relationships, career decisions, moon phases, and more.

-Every layout here works with tarot cards,  oracle cards or even [playing cards](https://ko-fi.com/s/95f9c29692).
+Every layout here works with tarot cards,  oracle cards or even [playing cards](https://ko-fi.com/s/95f9c29692){:target="_blank" rel="noopener noreferrer"}.
 The card positions are framed as questions and prompts, so the spread guides the reading regardless of which deck you're using.

 All of them are completely free.
 No sign-ups, no paywalls.
 Pick a category below, choose a spread, grab your deck.

 **Support This Work**

-If these spreads have been useful, you can [support me on Ko-fi](https://ko-fi.com/juniperdivination/donate).
+If these spreads have been useful, you can [support me on Ko-fi](https://ko-fi.com/juniperdivination/donate){:target="_blank" rel="noopener noreferrer"}.
 It's never expected, but it helps me keep creating free resources.

 <br><br>
 <h2><a href="/free-tarot-spreads/beginner/">Beginner Tarot & Oracle Card Spreads</a></h2>